 OpenDyslexic was initially trialed with a group of dyslexic friends, and frequently adjusted until its public release in December 2011.
 It is still continually updated and refined based on feedback from others.

 OpenDyslexic 3 & Mono were designed from scratch, to allow for using the SIL-OFL license, and make adjustments based on studies since 2011.

 Can we make this the default font for everything?

 OpenDyslexic is not intended to cure dyslexia at all.
 It’s intended to be a help.
-Similar to how some may hold an index card to a book, highlight lines of text, increase text size, use a colored plastic to reduce contrast, OpenDyslexic is intended to be an another help.
+Similar to how some may hold an index card to a book, highlight lines of text, increase text size, use a colored plastic to reduce contrast on a page, OpenDyslexic is intended to be an another help.
 It may not help some people.
 Some prefer Comic Sans, Fluent, etc. OpenDyslexic is another option available to you.